Moonshine cocktails have been gaining popularity in recent years – and for good reason!

 It’s light, bright, and full of lime and minty goodness.
-Of all the options here, mojito moonshine is probably my favorite.
+In fact, of all the options here, this mojito moonshine is probably my favorite.

-It tastes so fresh and clean.
-It’s one of the best mojitos you’ll ever try.
+It tastes so fresh and clean and is one of the best mojitos you’ll ever try.

 You won’t be surprised to hear this pineapple moonshine is sweet, tropical, and wonderfully fruity.